atran1015/JavaSpring3/README.md

 # About

-The purpose of this repository is to demonstrate of JPA and Spring Boot application.
+The purpose of this repository is to demonstrate understanding of JPA (Java Persistence API) and Spring Boot application.

 # Instruction